Studying Classifier(-Free) Guidance From a Classifier-Centric Perspective: Experiment Details

 In all our MNIST experiments we use a \textit{linear} classifier for \cgguide, similar to the one discussed in~\secref{sec: model 1d gaussian}.
 The input is a flattened image concatenated with the diffusion step.
 Our denoising diffusion models and the postprocessing model for \cgguide~and \cfgguide~are identical to the ones used by~\citet{dhariwal2021diffusion}.\footnote{ \url{https://github.com/openai/guided-diffusion/blob/22e0df818350/guided_diffusion/unet.py\#L396}} We use the following configuration: \begin{itemize} \item \texttt{model\_channels} = 128; \item \texttt{num\_res\_blocks} = 2; \item \texttt{attention\_resolutions} = (),~\ie,~empty; \item \texttt{channel\_mult} = (1, 2). \end{itemize}

 We train 1) the classifier; 2) unconditional and conditional diffusion models; and 3) the postprocessing models using the optimizer AdamW~\cite{Loshchilov2017DecoupledWD} with a batch size of 512 images and a learning rate of $3\cdot10^{-4}$.
 The training iterations for the classifier, the denoising diffusion models, and the postprocessing models are 100k, 2k, and 10k.
+We use the adaptive solver Dopri5 for the postprocessing model when conducting generations.
+We run each evaluation once.